DFRSfx/LEI-MM-TP01-DARIO-CAROLINA-SAMUEL/README.md

 ## Installation

-1. Ensure you have Flutter installed on your machine
+1. Ensure you have Flutter and Dart installed on your machine
 2. Clone this repository
 3. Run `flutter pub get` to install dependencies
 4. Run `flutter run` to launch the app